-Advion, a maker of compact mass spectrometry systems and consumables for the life sciences industry, has signed a definitive agreement to be acquired by Beijing Bohui Innovation Technology, a Chinese diagnostics maker.
+Advion, a maker of compact mass spectrometry (MS) systems and consumables for the life sciences industry, has signed a definitive agreement to be acquired by China’s Beijing Bohui Innovation Technology.

-The deal marks the second time within a year that a Chinese firm has bought a U.S.-based MS business.
-Last fall, Bruker sold its gas chromatography and GC-single quadrupole MS assets to Hong Kong’s Techcomp for $13.5 million.
-The business continues to operate in Fremont, Calif., as Scion Instruments.
+The deal marks the second time within a year that a Chinese firm has bought a U.S.-based instrument business.
+Last fall, Bruker sold its gas chromatography and GC/single-quadrupole MS assets to Hong Kong’s Techcomp for $13.5 million.
+The businesses continue to operate in Fremont, Calif., as Scion Instruments.

-Bohui, a blood diagnostics manufacturer and service provider, says it will fund R&D projects to strengthen Advion’s market position.
-Lu Xinqun, Bohui’s CEO, adds that his firm will also promote Advion’s products in the Chinese market.
+Bohui, a blood diagnostics manufacturer and service provider, says it intends to fund R&D projects that will strengthen Advion’s market position.
+Lu Xinqun, Bohui’s chief executive officer, adds that his firm will also promote Advion’s products in the Chinese market.

-Venture-capital-backed Advion sold its contract drug research business in 2011 to research services firm Quintiles.
-Since then, Advion has been a player in the trend to shrink scientific instruments.
+Funded in 1993 by Cornell University professor Jack Henion, venture-capital backed Advion sold its contract drug research business in 2011 to research services firm Quintiles.
+During the past four years, Advion has been a player in the trend to shrink the size of scientific instruments.

 In 2012, Advion introduced a single-quadrupole mass spectrometer that fits under a lab fume hood.
 The firm also developed a miniaturized spray ionization emitter used to introduce samples into liquid chromatography/MS systems.